Activity note: Hotel check-in from 3:00 p.m.

 Lunch: At a local restaurant in downtown Ashland, enjoy a pizza buffet with several options of stone-baked pizzas, fresh salad, and beverages including soda, iced tea, water.

-Afternoon: This afternoon we’ll attend our final OSF performance of the program, HANNAH AND THE DREAD GAZEBO.
+Afternoon: (THIS DOES NOT MATCH STAFF SCHEDULE!!-- What about Goodwill shopping??)
+This afternoon we’ll attend our final OSF performance of the program, HANNAH AND THE DREAD GAZEBO.
 Hannah finds two things inside a FedEx box: a wish and a suicide note.
 Within weeks of becoming a board-certified neurologist, Hannah tracks the package to Seoul, discovering that her South Korean grandmother decided to commit suicide by jumping off the roof of her retirement home, and accidentally ending up on the wrong side — straight into the Demilitarized Zone.
 Her family joins her journey that descends into comic chaos, and includes bizarre twists and turns involving fairy tales as well as the ghost of Kim Jong-Il.
 In this dark, yet fresh and whimsical comedy, Hannah is forced to confront the intricacies of a culture and heritage she never really knew.
 This play is performed in OSF’s newest and most intimate theatre, the indoor Thomas Theatre.

 Dinner: At the hotel, we will have our last meal together as a group.
 Share your thoughts about this week’s program with your new Road Scholar friends and highlight your favorite experiences.

-Evening: Free Time.
+Evening: (THIS DOES NOT MATCH STAFF SCHEDULE!!
+What about play rehearsals??)
+Free Time.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions.
 If you wish to attend an additional play at the Oregon Shakespeare Festival (OSF), we recommend making reservations in advance.
 Or polish up your own performances, practice lines, and prepare for the limelight tomorrow!

 Breakfast: Hotel buffet.